 The Northeast Texas Center for Rural Community Health includes a variety of health education, outreach, and promotion efforts aimed at improving the health and wellness of East Texas’ rural and underserved populations.

 Public Health Lab of East Texas (PHLET) is the Laboratory Response Network (LRN) provider for Northeast Texas (Public Health Regions 4 and 5).
 PHLET also provides influenza surveillance by real-time PCR and interferon gamma release assay (IGRA) testing.
 Learn More Here

 Southwest Center for Agricultural Health, Injury Prevention, and Education

-The Southwest Ag Center was established at UTHSCT more than 20 years ago to conduct programs of research, prevention, intervention, education, and outreach designed to reduce occupational injuries and diseases among agricultural workers and their families.
+The Southwest Ag Center was established at HSC more than 20 years ago to conduct programs of research, prevention, intervention, education, and outreach designed to reduce occupational injuries and diseases among agricultural workers and their families.
 The Southwest Ag Center serves Arkansas, Louisiana, New Mexico, Oklahoma, and Texas.
 Learn More Here

 Texas Institute for Occupational Safety and Health® (TIOSH®)

 The Texas Institute for Occupational Safety and Health (TIOSH®